How to Hunt Late Season Deer, According to Top Whitetail Guides

-Ask the country’s best whitetail guides, and they’ll tell you that the late season is a killer time to drop a great buck.
+Ask the country’s best whitetail guides about late-season deer hunting, and they’ll tell you that now is a killer time to drop a great buck.
 They’ll also tell you that when the mercury plummets, even the wariest deer will hit the best food sources during daylight.
 They’ll tell you where to set up, what to bring, whether to rattle or call or use a decoy, and even how far to shoot.
+In other words, they’ll spill any and all of their secrets about how to hunt late-season deer.
+How do we know this?
+We asked.

-F&S surveyed dozens of top deer guides to pick their brains on late-season buck behavior, top tactics, favorite gear, and more.
-Some answered anonymously, most gave their names and outfits, but all offered expert tips and advice to help you wrap up your season with a wall-hanger.
+F&S surveyed dozens of the country’s top deer guides to pick their brains on late-season buck behavior, hunting tactics, their favorite winter deer hunting gear, and more.
+Some answered anonymously, most gave their names and outfits, but all offered expert tips and advice on late-season deer hunting to help you wrap up your season with a wall-hanger.
+Here are our questions and their answers.

 Where is a big buck most likely to bed in the late season?